nextgis/qgis_cswclient/docs/howto.rst

 - if the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map
 - double-clicking the record displays the record metadata with any associated access links.
-Clicking the links opens the link in the user's web browser.
+Clicking the links opens the link in the user's web browser
-- clicking the 'Show XML' button opens a window with the service response in raw XML format
 - if the record is an OGC web service (WMS/WMTS, WFS, WCS), the appropriate 'Add to WMS/WMTS|WFS|WCS' buttons will be enabled for the user to add to QGIS.
   When clicking this button, MetaSearch will verify if this is a valid OWS.
-  On success you will be asked for name of this server and it will be added to the appropriate QGIS connection list, and the appropriate WMS/WMTS|WFS|WCS connection dialogue will them appear.
+  The OWS will then be added to the appropriate QGIS connection list, and the appropriate WMS/WMTS|WFS|WCS connection dialogue will then appear

 Support
 -------